pellescholten/TEaTree/README.md

 - The BED output is the primary nonoverlapping annotation set intended for counting and summarisation.
 - The GFF outputs in alignment mode are intended for alignment to consensus and defragmentation workflows.
 The plain GFF output does not resolve overlapping chimeras in the same way as the BED output, so prefer the BED for counting.

-## Options that affect output results and their explanations
+## Options that affect output and their explanations
 - `-remove_simple_repeat`
 By default, the script will keep "Simple_repeat" and "Low_complexity" in output files.
 If you want to remove such annotations, please add the `-remove_simple_repeat` option.